thebigsleepjoe/TTT-Bots-2/README.md

 1. 📃 Ensure TTT/2 cross-compatibility
 2. 📃 CUSTOM Tutorial on how to create navmeshes + how to let them use ladders
 3. 📃 Push the first 'ready' build to Steam
+4. 📃 Extreme baby-proofing: tell user if no navmesh, no player slots, etc. Maybe even link them to tutorial from #2.